 Catch a fright with your partner as you tour through historical districts around Atlanta listening to ghost stories and maybe even experiencing some paranormal activity.
 Some tours offer a pub crawl option for those who would like to enjoy liquid spirits with their spooky tales.
 Sometimes it’s fun to be scared and taking a ghost tour is a great excuse to cuddle close to your sweetie.
+For a full breakdown of ghost tours in the area, check this post our here.
 A few of Atlanta’s greatest ghost tours include:

 - Decatur Ghost Tour